donaldboulton/minimal-mistakes/_posts/2018-02-22-post-Letter-Avatar.md

 How to easily create Letter Avatars for your comments in Minimal Mistakes.
 This coversion is a work in progress as I am just learning liquid.

-# Letter Avatar Origional gist
+# Letter Avatar Original gist

-## Gihub code as a Gihub Gist, by [Lee Crossly](https://gist.github.com/leecrossley/6027780)
+## GitHub code as a GitHub Gist, by [Lee Crossly](https://gist.github.com/leecrossley/6027780)

-Avatar Generator from - Commenter name [^names] as input and a canvas element as output using the initials from the name and a background colour.
+Avatar Generator from - Commenter name [^names] as input and a canvas element as output using the initials from the name and a background color.

 [^names]: based on the first name & surname first letter.

-The background colours are from from [Flat Ui Colors](http://flatuicolors.com/) Now with retina support.
+The background colors are from from [Flat Ui Colors](http://flatuicolors.com/) Now with retina support.

 ### The Canvas html snippet